Celestial (comics): The End of the Seventh Multiverse

-The birth of the Eighth Multiverse

-A number of Celestials from across the multiverse had survived the Beyonders' attack, however, having taken shelter within the folds of space-time.
-They were planning to reenter the Multiverse after it was reborn after the "Secret Wars" event.
-This rebirth however had an unforeseen consequence: it provided an opening for the embittered First Firmament, who had been patiently waiting Outside, to attack the newly reborn, and therefore greatly weakened Eternity, with the goal of destroying the multiverse and restoring itself to the center of creation.
+During the "Time Runs Out" storyline, the Beyonders are revealed to have killed all the Celestials to perform an experiment by destroying the seventh multiverse.
+A number of Celestials survive the Beyonders' attack, having taken shelter within the folds of space-time.
+They were planning to reenter the multiverse after it was reborn after the "Secret Wars" event.
+This rebirth provided an opening for the embittered First Firmament, who had been patiently waiting to attack the newly reborn and weakened Eternity, with the goal of destroying the multiverse and restoring itself to the center of creation.
 The Firmament first chained and then began infiltrating Eternity with both its loyal Aspirant agents and taking control over the lesser cosmic entities that protected the cosmic balance in its component universes.
-Under the Firmament's influence, Master Order and Lord Chaos destroyed the reborn Living Tribunal in front of Galactus the Lifebringer and then found their servant, The In-Betweener and forcibly merged into a new cosmic being many orders of magnitude of power greater that called itself Logos.
-Logos then located the surviving Celestials and destroyed all but one of them who was rescued by The Queen of Nevers.
+Under the Firmament's influence, Master Order and Lord Chaos destroy the Living Tribunal, then merge into a singular entity called Logos, who intends to replace the Tribunal.
+Logos locates the surviving Celestials and destroys all of them except for the One Above All, who is rescued by the Queen of Nevers.

-The Fifth Host

-Later, while observing the last stand against the First Firmament, The Queen of Nevers reveals the reason why she had saved the One Above All.
-By using him as a seed, she raises the Celestials anew as her own Avatars of Possible in what she claims to be the Fifth Host.
-The Celestials then faced and defeated the Aspirants of the First Firmament.

-The Final Host

-Later it was revealed that during the Stone Age, a Celestial referred to as "The Fallen" came to Earth.
-It was described as "deranged" as it dug into the Earth apparently searching for something.
-Due to the danger it posed, the Avengers of the Stone Age fought the Fallen and defeated it before burying it deep underground in the modern-day country of South Africa, where it was found and awakened by a group of archaeologists after they uncovered the cavern it was sealed in.
-The Fallen then summoned the Final Host while killing the archaeologists and soon afterwards was approached by Loki for unknown purposes.